Combimac: Tanks

-In the 1970 's contact was made with the German company AEG in Hamburg en Essen.
-This company was a major sub supplier to the German company Krauss-Maffei AG (nowadays: Krauss-Maffei Wegmann) designer of the Leopard 2 battle tanks.
-As a result of the Dutch Army procurement of this tank and the industrial compensation obligations, Combimac became co-manufacturer of the company AEG and supplied several electric motors for specific drives during the 1980s.
-In the same period NBC electric fan units had been developed for the French company Éstablissements Neu (currently: Howden) in Lille for use on board the French AMX30 battle tanks.
-At the beginning of this century direct contact was made with the French company GIAT (currently: Nexter Systems) designer of the Leclerc battle.
-Two types of electric fan units were developed for the NBC (Nuclear, Bacterial en Chemical) air filter systems.
-In the year 2015 Krauss-Maffei Wegmann merged with the company Nexter Systems.
+In the 1970s, contact was made with the German company AEG in Hamburg and Essen.
+This company was a major sub-supplier to the German company Krauss-Maffei AG (now known as Krauss-Maffei Wegmann), designer of the Leopard 2 battle tanks.
+As a result of the Dutch army's procurement of this tank and the industrial compensation obligations, Combimac became co-manufacturer of the company AEG and supplied several electric motors for specific drives during the 1980s.
+In the same period, NBC electric fan units had been developed for the French company Éstablissements Neu (currently Howden) in Lille, for use on board the French AMX30 battle tanks.
+At the beginning of the 21st century, contact was made with the French company GIAT (currently Nexter Systems), designer of the Leclerc battle tank.
+Two types of electric fan units were developed for NBC (Nuclear, Bacterial and Chemical) air filter systems.